What is alopecia areata?

 - Wear hairpieces or hair weaves.
 Hairpieces are made from human or synthetic hair that is implanted into a nylon netting.
 Hairpieces may be attached to the scalp with glue, metal clips, or tape.
 Hair weaving involves sewing or braiding pieces of longer hair into existing hair.

 - Use certain hair care products and styling techniques.
 Hair care products or perms may make hair appear thicker.
 Dyes may be used to color the scalp.
-But continual use of perms or dyes may result in more hair loss.
+However, continual use of perms or dyes may result in more hair loss.

 The most common treatment for patchy hair loss is many injections of corticosteroids into the scalp, about 1 cm (0.4 in.) apart, every 4 to 6 weeks.
 Limited research reports that hair grows back at the site of injection in some people.3